...

 7-Day Machame Route Pricing and Services

-The total cost of climbing Kilimanjaro via the Machame Route depends on the group size and the services provided by the tour operator.
+The total cost of climbing Kilimanjaro via the Machame Route depends on the group size and the services provided by Mount Kilimanjaro Guide.
 Below is a typical price breakdown for the 7-day Machame Route:

 Group SizePrice Per PersonDetails